5 ways to save money on audiobooks

 When it comes to audiobooks, renting might prove a smarter option than buying.
 Simply Audiobooks works on the old-school Netflix model: the service mails you CDs, which you listen to and then mail back.
 Upon receipt, the next book in your queue is automatically sent.

 That's a great option for folks who like the simplicity of CDs or don't want to deal with an app- or browser-based solution.
-The service boasts a library of more than 50,000 titles.
+The service offers a library of more than 50,000 titles.

 Plans start at $19.98 per month, which lets you have one book checked out at a time.
 If you're able to turn around, say, one each week, that works out to roughly $5 per book -- a deal that's darn near unbeatable.